sandeep-233/Task01-sparksFoundation/README.md

 Aim - Predict the precentage of students based on the number of study hours using Supervised Learning

-In this section we will see how the Python Scikit-Learn library for machine learning can be used to implement regression functions.
+In this we will see how the Python Scikit-Learn library for machine learning can be used to implement regression functions.
 We will start with simple linear regression involving two variables.